Monster truck

-A monster truck is a specialized off-road vehicle with a heavy duty suspension, four-wheel steering, large-displacement V8 engines, and oversized tires constructed for competition and entertainment uses.
+A monster truck is a specialized off-road vehicle with a heavy duty suspension, four-wheel steering, large-displacement V8 engines, and oversized tires constructed for motorsports and entertainment uses.
 Originally created by modifying stock pickup trucks and sport utility vehicles (SUVs), they have evolved into purpose-built vehicles with tube-frame chassis and fiberglass bodies.
 A competition monster truck is typically 12 ft tall, equipped with 66 in off-road tires, and several tons in weight—those competing in Monster Jam events, for instance, must weigh at least five short tons, or 10000 lb.

 Monster trucks developed in the late 1970s and came into the public eye in the early 1980s as side acts at popular motocross, tractor pulling, and mud bogging events, where they were used in car-crushing demonstrations.
 Today they are usually the main attraction, with motocross, mud bogging, ATV racing, or demolition derbies as supporting events.